hakcthaon-xrpl-evm/.github/profile/README.md

 - **Tokenized non-EVM assets on Ethereum:** Users can mint tokenized versions of BTC, MATIC, AVAX & XRP on EVM, potentially without intermediaries.
 - **Voting Rights in DeFi Protocols:** Proof of XRP and token holdings can allocate voting rights in Ethereum-based DeFi protocols.
 - **Enhanced Privacy for BTC and XRP Holders:** BTC/XRP holders can interact with the Ethereum ecosystem without revealing Bitcoin addresses.
-- **Cross-Chain Reputation Systems:** Users can build financial reputations on evm platforms by proving their XRP and token holdings.
+- **Cross-Chain Reputation Systems:** Users can build financial reputations on EVM platforms by proving their XRP and token holdings.

 ## Useful ressources 📜